By Joe Dizney

 Preheat the oven to 350 degrees.
 Warm a medium sauté pan over medium heat and add 2 tablespoons of the olive oil and the onion.
 Season with salt and cook until the onion is translucent.
 Add sliced garlic and sauté until fragrant, about 1 minute.
 Add tomatoes and herbs and cook for 2 to 3 minutes more until tomatoes soften.
 Season to taste with salt and pepper.

 Combine and mix the beans and onion-tomato mixture in a 1-quart gratin dish or casserole.
 Add enough of the bean-cooking liquid to nearly cover.
 Mix breadcrumbs, a pinch of salt and a healthy grinding of pepper with about 2 tablespoons olive oil to moisten.
 Sprinkle crumbs over vegetables in a light, even layer.
 Bake in preheated oven 35 to 45 minutes, until breadcrumbs are evenly browned and vegetables are bubbling at the edge.
 Serve warm.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.